Lopez scores 28, Bucks beat Bulls 127-106 to clinch Central - NewsBreak

 Lopez scores 28, Bucks beat Bulls 127-106 to clinch Central

-CHICAGO — (AP) — Giannis Antetokounmpo didn't dominate the way he usually does.

-That didn't stop the Bucks from clinching yet another division championship and making it look easy in the process.

-Brook Lopez scored a season-high 28 points and Milwaukee overcame a rather quiet performance from Antetokounmpo to secure its fourth straight Central Division title with a 127-106 victory over the Chicago Bulls on Tuesday night.
+CHICAGO (AP) — Brook Lopez scored a season-high 28 points and the Milwaukee Bucks overcame a rather quiet performance from Giannis Antetokounmpo to clinch their fourth straight Central Division championship with a 127-106 victory over the Chicago Bulls on Tuesday night.

 Antetokounmpo, trying to overtake LeBron James and Joel Embiid in a tight race for his first scoring title, finished with 18 points, nine rebounds and seven assists.
 But the two-time MVP started slow and spent most of the fourth quarter on the bench after picking up his fifth foul.

 Lopez had his best performance after missing most of the season because of a back injury.
-Khris Middleton scored 19 points.
+Khris Middleton scored 19.

-“For me, it's just continuing to find that rhythm and get more in sync with everyone,” said Lopez, who missed 67 games because of the injury.
-“Going out there playing hard, trying to do what you can and kind of pushing yourself to the limit — make yourself work.
-So come playoff time you have that confidence to go out there and do whatever you need to do.”

 Grayson Allen and Bobby Portis added 13 points apiece as the Bucks completed a four-game season sweep of the Bulls.